Origins of the Name Bairstow It is unquestionable that

 the business was when the company 'merged'

-through marriage to the Arrundale's of Droylsden around the 1830's when
+through marriage to the Arundale's of Droylsden around the 1830's when

 Brothers